AshrafAlagmawy/AshrafAlagmawy/README.md

 - 🏃‍♂️ I'm passionate about `Front-End`, `.NET Development`, `Web Performance`, `Problem Solving`

-- 🚧 I'm currently focused on improving my ability to provide high quality web applications using `React.js`
+- 🚧 I'm currently focused on improving my ability to provide high quality web applications and learning .NET

 - 🍀 Ask me about anything, I will be happy to help